Non-Disclosure Agreement

 Do NDAs have to be written by lawyers?

 While it is advisable to seek legal advice when drafting or entering into an NDA, it is not a strict requirement.
-Many businesses use standard templates, but it's essential to ensure that the agreement meets the specific needs of the parties involved.
+Numerous businesses use standard templates, but it's essential to ensure that the agreement meets the specific needs of the parties involved.

 Are there any limitations to what an NDA can protect?